-In 2012 US government statistics put the number of laboratory animals used in research at 953,077, a 16% drop from 2010.
+In 2013 US government statistics put the number of laboratory animals used in research at 891,161, a 6.5% drop from 2012.
 The above graph shows the breakdown of different species used.
-It is important to note that these statistics do not include rats, mice, birds and fish, as these animals are not covered by the Animal Welfare Act – though they are still protected under other regulations.
+It is important to note that these statistics do not include rats, mice, birds or fish, as these animals are not covered by the Animal Welfare Act – though they are still protected under other regulations.

 Let us put the number of animals used in perspective.
-Scientists in the US use approximately 13-25 million animals in research, of which only around 1 million are not rats, mice, birds or fish.
+Scientists in the US use approximately 14-25 million animals in research, of which only less than 1 million are not rats, mice, birds or fish.
 We use fewer animals in research than the number of ducks eaten per year in this country.
 We consume over 1800 times the number of pigs than the number used in research.
 We eat over 340 chickens for each animal used in a research facility, and almost 9,000 chickens for every animal used in research covered by the Animal Welfare Act.
 For every animal used in research, it is estimated that 14 more are killed on our roads.

 Graph 1 & 2 References: